Merkoba/Meltdown/arguments.md

 ### system-suspend

-Stop updating the system these minutes after the last stream
+Stop updating the system these minutes after the last stream.
+0 disables it

 Default: 1